jboss-developer/jboss-eap-quickstarts/richfaces-validation/README.md

 * e-mail
 * name and phone
-* password and its confirmation
 * confirmation of all inserted data

-Once user is successfully registered, he is redirected to initial page with message that he has been successfully registered.
+Once users are successfully registered, they are redirected to initial page with the message that they have successfully registered.

 The validation is done using client-side validation where possibly.
 There is also object-graph validation for password confirmation using @AssertTrue annotation.